Coronations at the Abbey

 A history of coronations

 Westminster Abbey has been Britain’s coronation church since 1066.
-King Charles III will be the 40th reigning monarch to be crowned in May 2023.
+King Charles III was the 40th reigning monarch to be crowned in May 2023.

 The English coronation service proper was drawn up by St Dunstan, Archbishop of Canterbury, for the grand coronation of Edgar, first King of All England, at Bath Abbey.